Lawtro37/The-LIA-Programming-Language-Specification/README.md

 ## 6. Objects
 Literal:
 `{ <type> <fieldName>: <expression>, ... }`
-element type is either explicitly defined or inferred as `Any`.
+Element type is either explicitly defined or inferred as `Any`.

 ## 7. Arrays
 Two forms:
 - Indexed identifiers: `arr[i]`
 - Literals: `<optionalLeadingType> [ elem1, elem2, ... ]`

-element type is either explicitly defined or inferred as `Any`.
+Element type is either explicitly defined or inferred as `Any`.
+Arrays are to be bounds checked.

+## 8. Classes
+`class <classname> (args?*) { block }`

+The main code block acts as the constructor for classes in LIA-lang.
+Anything defined in the scope of a class becomes acsessable from the class object.
+Classes can be instantiated as so `new <classname> (args?*)`.

-## 8. Casting
+## 9. Casting
 Prefix type token followed by a parenthesized expression: `<type> (expr)`

-## 9. Import System
+## 10. Import System

 `import "<.lia/.llb/.dll path>" (as <identifier>)?`